seanreed1111/sql-recipes/recipes.md

 +------+

 +------+
-Reference tables that contain a list of categories are quite useful for summary state- ments, but creating such tables manually is mind-numbing and error-prone.
+Reference tables that contain a list of categories are quite useful for summary state- ments, but creating such tables manually is MINd-numbing and error-prone.
 You might find it preferable to write a script that uses the endpoints of the range of category values to generate the reference table for you.
 In essence, this type of script acts as an iterator that generates a row for each value in the range.
 The following Perl script, make_date_list.pl, shows an example of this approach.
 It creates a reference table con- taining a row for every date in a particular date range.
 It also indexes the table so that it will be fast in large joins.
 #!/usr/bin/perl
 # make_date_list.pl - create a table with an entry for every date in # a given date range.
 The table can be used in a LEFT JOIN when
 # producing a summary, to make sure that every date appears in the # summary, regardless of whether the data to be summarized actually # contains any values for a given day.
-# Usage: make_date_list.pl db_name tbl_name col_name min_date max_date use strict;
+# Usage: make_date_list.pl db_name tbl_name col_name MIN_date MAX_date use strict;
 use warnings; use DBI;

 # ... process command-line options (not shown) ...

 # Check number of arguments
 @ARGV == 5 or die "$usage\n";
-my ($db_name, $tbl_name, $col_name, $min_date, $max_date) = @ARGV; # ... connect to database (not shown) ...
+my ($db_name, $tbl_name, $col_name, $MIN_date, $MAX_date) = @ARGV; # ... connect to database (not shown) ...
-# Determine the number of days spanned by the date range.
+# DeterMINe the number of days spanned by the date range.

 my $days = $dbh->SELECTrow_array (qq{ SELECT DATEDIFF(?,?) + 1 },
-undef, $max_date, $min_date);
+undef, $MAX_date, $MIN_date);

-print "Minimum date: $min_date\n"; print "Maximum date: $max_date\n";
+print "MINimum date: $MIN_date\n"; print "MAXimum date: $MAX_date\n";
 print "Number of days spanned by range: $days\n"; die "Date range is too small\n" if $days < 1;

 # Drop table if it exists, and then recreate it